gexarcha/academic/content/home/featured.md

 # This file represents a page section.
 headless: true

 # Activate this widget? true/false
-active = true
+active : false

-# Order that this section appears on the page.
+# Order that this section appears on the page
-weight: 80
+weight: 90

 title: Featured Publications
 subtitle: ""